lucdion/homeAssistantEcobeeBridge/README.md

 ### Setup REST commands

-Add this section in your HA `configuration.yaml` file
+Add this section in your HA `configuration.yaml` file to setup all REST commands

 ```
 rest_command: